 Yoga Warrior classes allow participants to safely release and express stored emotions such as guilt, shame, anger, sadness and grief so they can better understand, make peace with, and manage those feelings.

 Through Yoga Warriors classes, the mind is allowed to safely associate the body with pleasant sensations, which is important for traumatized individuals who associate their bodies with unpleasant sensations due to war wounds, rape, etc.

-Specific Yoga Warriors postures provide nurturing and comfort, which is important for anyone who has experienced PTSD or high stress and who have isolated themselves from family members due to a bunker mentality, anger or addiction issues.
+Specific Yoga Warriors postures provide nurturing and comfort, which is important for anyone who has experienced PTS or high stress and who have isolated themselves from family members due to a bunker mentality, anger or addiction issues.

 Yoga Warriors International™